izgzhen/iris-coq/README.md

 ## Building Instructions

-Run the following command to build the full development:
+Run `make` to build the full development.

-    make

-The development can then be installed as the Coq user contribution `iris` by
-running:

-    make install

 ## Structure